Procedure Name: UCM's Discrimination, Harassment, Sexual Misconduct, & Retaliation Grievance Process |

 If no violation of this policy is found, it does not necessarily mean that the complainant’s allegations were false or unfounded, or that no other policy was violated.

-In cases that do not meet the criteria for discrimination, harassment, sexual misconduct or retaliation under relevant law or University policy, the University may dismiss the complaint or use other University processes to address the behavior as appropriate.
+In cases that do not meet the criteria for discrimination, harassment, sexual misconduct, or retaliation under relevant law or University policy, the University may dismiss the complaint or use other University processes to address the behavior as appropriate.

-In cases that may meet criteria for discrimination, harassment, sexual misconduct or retaliation under relevant law or University policy, the University will conduct a hearing where a formal complaint remains pending.
+In cases that may meet criteria for discrimination, harassment, sexual misconduct, or retaliation under relevant law or University policy, the University will conduct a hearing where a formal complaint remains pending.

 The University will provide a fair and equitable hearing process adhering to the principles of due process and fundamental fairness.